BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-upstate-new-york.md

 <p>
 Talk about the "prison nickname" I was given at Domino's Pizza.
 Talk about the nature place near the bridge.
+Include photos of that place, and of the little place near the fence where I used to sit sometimes.
+Talk about the inscription on the concrete about the civil engineers in the '90's, I think maybe with some kind of coop situation with a local university.
+I remember thinking about that quite a lot.
+The optimism of the '90's, how much simpler it was, how awesome it was.
+I wanted, although only with part of my soul, to be one of those civil engineers in the '90s.
+It was a such a straightforward (though not easy) assignment: concrete, a civic works project, a steady paycheck and social respectability.
+Imagine them wearing the gaps and gowns on graduation day.
+Not a single enemy in the world, graduating with a degree that pretty much purely helps people and that took real work, skill, and effort to obtain.
+A dream.
 </p>

 <p>